HellenTamara/career-archive/README.md

 4. Upload relevant documents or files for each accomplishment.
 5. Utilize search and filter functionalities to easily access specific accomplishments.
 6. Keep your accomplishment archive up to date for future evaluations, job hunting, or salary negotiations.
+7. Generate summaries for your achievements with a click.

 ## Future Updates